theangelaluo/desktop-sms-messenger/readme-part2.md

 Add the following to OAuth:

-- If a user who is already registered using Facebook subsequently tries to register using a username and password.
+- If a user who is already registered using Facebook/Twitter subsequently tries to register using a username and password.
-- If a user registers with a username and password, then subsequently tries to register, or log in, using Facebook.
+- If a user registers with a username and password, then subsequently tries to register, or log in, using Facebook/Twitter.
-- If a user who is already registered with a username and password wants to link their Facebook account so that they can log in using Facebook in the future.
+- If a user who is already registered with a username and password wants to link their Facebook/Twitter account so that they can log in using Facebook/Twitter in the future.
-- If a user wants to unlink their Facebook account.
+- If a user wants to unlink their Facebook/Twitter account.